LetsPlayNow/LetsPlayNow.github.io/cv.en.md

 **Link:** [https://habrahabr.ru/post/323570/](https://habrahabr.ru/post/323570/)

 ## Interests
-Now I experiment with TensorFlow and get knowledge of discrete mathematics with the help of online courses on the Stepik and Udacity.
+Now I experiment with TensorFlow and get knowledge of discrete mathematics
+with the help of online courses on the Stepik and Udacity.
 In my free time I solve olympic problems on CodeForces using Python or sometimes C++.
 I like implement complex algorithms.
-Especially if these algorithms related with field of weak AI.
+Especially if these algorithms lies in the field of weak AI.
 Now I read book of Tim Jones "AI Application Programming".

 Also I like big 'must-have' books because of volume of qualitative knowledge I get from them.